miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Dataset
-The dataset used in this project is the "All the News 2" news articles dataset, which can be found [here](https://components.one/datasets/all-the-news-2-news-articles-dataset).
-This dataset contains a comprehensive collection of news articles from various sources.
+The dataset used in this project is the "All the News 2" news articles dataset created by Andrew Thompson.
+The dataset is available [here](https://components.one/datasets/all-the-news-2-news-articles-dataset).
+The dataset contains more than 2.5 million news articles from 27 publishers, spanning from January 2016 to April 2020.

 ## Usage

 To replicate the results of the thesis, follow these steps:

 1. Install the required dependencies listed in `requirements.txt`.
+2. Download the data relevant to the code to be executed.
-2. Run the preprocessing scripts to clean and prepare the data.
+3. Run the code of interest scripts to clean and prepare the data.
-3. Use the topic modeling and sentiment analysis scripts to extract features from the text data.
+4. Use the topic modeling and sentiment analysis scripts to extract features from the text data.
-4. Train and evaluate predictive models using the processed data.
+5. Train and evaluate predictive models using the processed data.
-5. Explore the results and visualizations in the `results/` directory.
+6. Explore the results and visualizations in the `results/` directory.

 ## Code Overview

 ### A_ThesisFunctions.py
 Consolidation of the different functions for the execution of  the different codes.

 ### B_DataPreprocessing_FinancialData.py
 Extracting info from the yahoo library to extract the S&P500 adjclose prices for 2016 to 2020 GSPC.xlsx

 ### C_DataPreprocessing_News.py
 Reading the csv file of AllTheNews2.0, preprocessing them and saving them in parquets files.